ethan-sparrow/CS30-MAJOR-project/proposal.md

 ## Nice to have

 -   ability to hold down movement keys rather than repeatedly hitting them
+- / CUSTOM sprites
--   CUSTOM sprites and music
+-   CUSTOM music
 -   sprites displayed above grid for smooth movement and idle animation
 - / undo button
--   more levels
+- / more levels
 - / more mechanics (rails, more box types?)

 ## A note